Valenciola/Valenciola/README.md

 <p align="center"><strong>
     I'm Valenciola!
     <br>
-    I do things mostly related to JavaScript and web development.
-Lately, though, I've been learning some new languages.
+    I did things mostly related to JavaScript and web development.
+Now I've seen a multitude of programming languages, and I'm trying to figure out which one to keep the most knowledge in.
     <br>
     I mostly come up with crazy ideas to make crazy internal web programs that somehow work???
 Also I solve code puzzles sometimes :D
     <br>
     Anyway I think I do cool stuff and I have fun (after the debugging stage of course) :D
     <br>
 </strong>
-    (Learning some new programming stuff...)
+    (Still learning some new programming stuff...)
 </p>

-> I'm currently leaning C++ and Python and learning how to dodge the issues by running into them (it sounds counterintuitive but it works)
+> I'm currently focusing on web development and (soon) PHP.
+It's the kind of stuff I used to do when I was younger, so it's coming along pretty easily.

 *I think I am a cool smart programmer kid*